-When you work with pandas DataFrames, you'll often need to tweak the data.
-Thanks to filters, you can do the most common operations directly in your template.
-A filter is added to the placeholder in Excel, separated by the pipe character.
-You can combine multiple filters by using multiple pipe characters.
-Let's start with a couple of examples before looking at each filter in more detail:
+When working with pandas DataFrames, the report designer often needs to tweak the data.
+Thanks to filters, they can do the most common operations directly in the template without the need to write Python code.
+A filter is added to the placeholder in Excel by using the pipe character: {{ myplaceholder | myfilter }}.
+You can combine multiple filters by using multiple pipe characters: they are applied from left to right, i.e. the result from the first filter will be the input for the next filter.
+Let's start with an example before listing each filter with its details: